alephium/build-smart-contracts-in-ralph/docs/index.md

 address = address type || content bytes
 ```

 The string representation of an address is the base58 encoding of its byte representation.
-Each address on Alephium belongs to a group, which can be derived deterministically from the address.
+At the protocol level, each address on Alephium belongs to a group, which can be derived deterministically from the address.
 In Ralph, address literals must start with `@` followed by a valid base58-encoded Alephium address.

 ```rust
 Contract AddressTest () {